JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 const server = http.createServer(function (req, res) {  fs.readFile(__dirname + '/data.txt', (err, data) => {    res.end(data)  })})server.listen(3000)
 ```

-`readFile()` reads the full contents of the file, and invokes the callback function when it’s done.
+`readFile()` reads the full contents of the file, and invokes the callback function when it's done.

 `res.end(data)` in the callback will return the file contents to the HTTP client.